PROMISE Task Force

 You can also use our contact form to get in touch.

 A qualitative survey was sent to Bio Sci faculty in February 2021 and feedback was solicited.
-A Wellness survey was also deployed to undergraduate students in March 2021 to comprehensively assess our baseline.
-Results from both surveys will be aggregated and posted on the Inclusion website soon.
+A Wellness and Climate survey was also deployed to undergraduate students in March 2021 to comprehensively assess our baseline.
+Results from the Wellness and Climate are now available on the Data Dashboard.

 Submit feedback: person with megaphone